-At nondescript parrilla in Mendoza, we gorged on our the largest parrilla yet.
-We split a “mixed grill for 2″ — an entire grill full of steaks, sausages, blood sausages, intestines, and sweetbreads for about $14 US.
+At nondescript parrilla in Mendoza, we gorged on our the largest Argentina parrilla yet.
+We split a “mixed grill for 2” — an entire grill full of steaks, sausages, blood sausages, intestines, and sweetbreads for about $14 US per person.
 Once he had cooked the meat on the large parrilla, the owner brought a small grill table side to keep the food warm.

 Yes, all of that meat was for us.

-In Bariloche we experienced our best tasting (and most expensive) parrilla to date.
-We consumed a half bottle of wine, a huge portion of fried provelone, a chorizo sausage, a bife de chorizo (sirloin), and a bife de lomo (tenderloin).
+In Bariloche, we experienced our best tasting (and most expensive) parrilla.
+We consumed a half bottle of wine, a huge portion of fried provalone, a chorizo sausage, a bife de chorizo (sirloin), and a bife de lomo (tenderloin).
 The bife de chorizo and lomo were both considered half portions even though one half portion alone could have fed 3 people.
 The beef was cooked perfectly — medium rare and just a little bit bloody in the middle.

 The chorizo, provolone, and bife de chorizo were all excellent.
 But the bife de lomo was the most amazing piece of meat I’ve ever tasted.
 Words can’t describe it.
 It was incredibly tender.
 This meal cost a whopping $36 US.